Vasi012/Geography_MP2/README.md

 Testing was focused to ensure the following criteria were meet:

 -	All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs.
--	Colour contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.
+-	Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.
 -	Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.
 -	All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.
 -	All not textual content had alternative text or titles, so descriptions are read out to screen readers.